cajones/mesa.js/readme.md

 Experimental javascript library to load models from markup.

-Currently has a dependency on jQuery and it comes bundled with a plugin (.mesa).
+Currently has a dependency on jQuery or Zepto and it comes bundled with a plugin (.mesa).

 	$(selector).mesa(opts)